ylu8888/AEtherX-Vanilla/README.md

 ## Website Link:

-**A question-and-answer website for programmers, similar to Stack Overflow.
-This was a semester-long course project with a team of 2 for my Software Development course (CSE 316)**
+**A question-and-answer website for programmers, similar to Stack Overflow.**

-**Tech Used: Node.js, Express, MySQL, Bootstrap, HTML, CSS, & deployed to Render**
+**This is a semester-long course project with a team of 2 for my Software Development course (CSE 316)**